Lowe's Companies Inc. (LOW): A Technical Analysis - News Heater

 Conclusion

-To put it simply, Lowe’s Companies Inc. (LOW) has had a mixed performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+To put it simply, Lowe’s Companies Inc. (LOW) has had a better performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.